Expertise and confidence explain how social influence evolves along intellective tasks: Results

 \section{Results}

 Here we describe the simulation results for equilibrium of the proposed dynamical model.
-Fig.~\ref{fig:dynamicModels-evolution} illustrates how the self-influence weights of the DRP model~\eqrefreg{si:model:diff-rev-skewed} with constant expertise $y$ and time scale $\tau=0.4$ evolve over time.
+Fig.~\ref{fig:dynamicModels-evolution} illustrates how the self-influence weights of the DRP model (S1 Appendix~\eqrefreg{si:model:diff-rev-skewed}) with constant expertise $y$ and time scale $\tau=0.4$ evolve over time.
 The interpersonal influence weights are not plotted, since they are a function of $\hat M^{(1)}$, $\hat M_{d}^{(t)}$, and $y$.

 Fig.~\ref{fig:correlation_results} demonstrates the Pearson correlations of every pair of metrics defined in Definitions.
 In this figure, all correlations are statistically significant as their corresponding $p$-values have been corrected using the Benjamini-Hochberg (BH) procedure~\cite{benjamini1995controlling} with False Discovery Rate of 5\% has the required $p\text{-value} < 0.018$ as the statistical significance threshold.
-Note that global persuasiveness is the stationary probability of the influence matrix after removing its main diagonal (defined in~\eqref{eq:global_persuasiveness}).
-This result shows that expertise is statistically correlated with the amount of appraisal one would receive by others in a team.
+Recall that the global perception (eigenvector) is given by